-Students wanting to file a complaint of sexual misconduct, relationship abuse, stalking, or other discriminatory harassment with the College should contact one of the Title IX Compliance officers listed above.
-Employees wanting to file a complaint with the College should contact Bev Fitts, Director of Human Resources, Deputy Title IX Administrator or Jon Sampson, Title IX Coordinator.
+Students wanting to file a complaint of sexual misconduct, relationship abuse, stalking, or other discriminatory harassment with the University should contact one of the Title IX Compliance officers listed above.
+Employees wanting to file a complaint with the University should contact Bev Fitts, Director of Human Resources, Deputy Title IX Administrator or Jon Sampson, Title IX Coordinator.

-The appropriate Title IX officer will coordinate the College's response to reports of misconduct.
-The College's goal is to provide a prompt, fair and impartial investigation and response within 60 days of the complaint, recognizing that sometimes this timeline may need to be extended.
+The appropriate Title IX officer will coordinate the University's response to reports of misconduct.
+The University's goal is to provide a prompt, fair, and impartial investigation and response within 60 days of the complaint, recognizing that sometimes this timeline may need to be extended.

-Investigations of sexual misconduct, relationship abuse, stalking and other discriminatory harassment allegations against students should follow the Student Judicial Process outlined the Squire Student Handbook.
-The College's response to complaints against staff or faculty will be handled according to its Human Resources policies and practices.
+Investigations of sexual misconduct, relationship abuse, stalking, and other discriminatory harassment allegations against students should follow the process outlined in the Squire Student Handbook.
+The University's response to complaints against staff or faculty will be handled according to its Human Resources policies and practices.